ba-st/Community/docs/CodingStandards.md

   - `Require pull request reviews before merging`
     - `Dismiss stale pull request approvals when new commits are pushed`
   - `Require status checks to pass before merging`
-    - Status checks for Travis-CI and coveralls
+    - Status checks for Travis-CI/GitHub actions and codecov
   - `Restrict who can push to matching branches`
 - Click on `Create`